linode/docs/docs/guides/tools-reference/tools/how-to-use-choose-command/index.md

 With text-processing conduct a test of various command-line tools
 {{< /output >}}

-### Explanation of the Syntax for choose
+### The choose Command's Syntax

 As mentioned above, `choose`'s syntax takes inspiration from Python's slice syntax.
-Its conciseness and consistency make it an intuitive system once you get the fundamentals down.
-It quickly becomes easy to apply in a wide range of circumstances without having to consult the documentation again.
+Its brevity and consistency make it an intuitive system once you get the fundamentals down.
+Once you're familiar with `choose`, you can apply it to a wide range of circumstances without having to consult the documentation again.

-Here's a run down of some core elements of the syntax.
-Knowing these leaves you well-equipped to forge ahead on your own with `choose`:
+The list below includes a run down of some core elements of the `choose` command's syntax.

 - The index begins at `0`.
 This means that, to select the first word of each line, use `choose 0`, and, to select the second, use `choose 1`, etc.